Frequently asked questions about Daily Validation Reports

 Will I only get Daily Validation Reports if I ask, or will I automatically get them?

 This is a service available to customers who specifically subscribe to it.
-Register your interest now.
+Order daily validation reports today.

 How many users can a customer have?